Hello, everyone. I hope this video finds you all well. And again, just continuing with the questions today.

 And always understand one thing.
 There is nothing that you cannot change.
 You have a choice.
 At any given moment, you can always come down from the mountain and say, “Okay, I’ll find a way around this mountain; I’ll find a way around my problems; I’ll find a way around these issues.”

 This is a choice you can always make—always make.
 And would it be a waste of time?
 No, it actually may save you a lot more time than you realize.

 So, I hope that helps.
 And please, don’t be in a deep hole; don’t be in a pickle.
 You can come out of it.
-And you’ve figured out how to get into it; you can figure out how to get out of it.
+And you figured out how to get into it; you can figure out how to get out of it.
 And then, once you do?
-The most important thing is, “avoid, avoid, avoid.”
+Most important thing is, “avoid, avoid, avoid.”